Check out our new lower rates.

 International vs Domestic Adoption: What’s Best for You?

-Choosing to adopt a child is an exciting milestone in life, but it’s also one that takes a lot of planning and effort.
-Future adoptive parents can opt for either a domestic adoption or international adoption, but there are a lot of differentiating factors that may influence the decision.
+The decision to adopt a child is an exciting milestone in life, but it’s also one that takes a considerable amount of planning and effort.
+Future adoptive parents can opt for either a domestic adoption or international adoption, but there are many differentiating factors that may influence the decision.

-If you’re considering adoption, make sure you know the distinctions between domestic and international adoptions, from the process and timeline to the costs involved, so you can decide what’s best for you.
+If you’re thinking about adoption, you’ll want to understand the distinctions between domestic and international adoptions, from the process and timeline to the costs involved, so you can decide what’s best for you.

 The Domestic Adoption Process